Choose from a wide selection of cruise lines and set sail on your dream holiday with our handpicked range of cruises from Southampton.

 Joining the Fred.
 Olsen Cruise Lines fleet in 2021, Borealis will be taking on itineraries from retired ship, Black Watch.
 She will slot into the fleet perfectly thanks to her size and traditional feel - a feel that Fred.
 Olsen guests know and love.

 Yes, Fred.
-Olsen does have a flexible booking policy and is known as The Plain Sailing Guarantee.
+Olsen does have a Flexible Cancellation Policy and is known as The Plain Sailing Guarantee.

 No-Risk Deposits: If guests change their mind to sail prior to departure, Fred.
 Olsen Cruise Lines will either move the deposit to an alternative sailing with no admin fees or refund it in full.

 Transfer on your terms: The Plain Sailing Guarantee ensures any guests who test positive for COVID-19 and therefore cannot travel can move their cruise to another with no administration fees.
-This will cover guests on any cruise up to the end of 2021.
 Fred.
 Olsen will hold the money for the cancellation for up to 12 months to give their guests plenty of time to choose an alternative sailing of at least the same value.
 All guests need to do is call prior to departure to notify their inability to travel.

 Fred.
 Olsen Cruise Lines offer incredible value via inclusive fares.
 The following will be included in the price of your cruise: comfortable cabins with tv, hairdryer, tea and coffee making facilities and individually controlled air conditioning, tempting cuisine, self-service tea and coffee at selected venues, in-room sandwiches and snacks, evening entertainment, Captain’s Drinks Party and Gala Buffet, use of leisure facilities including pools and gym, a vast range of on board activities, all UK port taxes, luggage porterage at embarkation and disembarkation and flights (as part of fly-cruises).